This article about Biometric Residence Permits was updated by the Great British Mag content team on 8 September 2021

 How do I get my BRP?

 Getting your BRP is simple.
 Your photograph, fingerprints and signature will be taken as part of your visa application.
 If you wear a head covering for religious or medical reasons you will not have to take it off.

 When your student visa is granted, a vignette sticker will be placed in your passport.
 The vignette will be valid for 30 days.
 It gives you permission to enter the UK so you must travel to the UK before the vignette expires.

-Once you are in the UK you must collect your BRP within ten days.
-Many UK universities arrange to have their students’ BRP cards send to campus.
-As your university where to go to collect your BRP.
+Once you are in the UK, you must collect your BRP within ten days.
+Many UK universities arrange to have their students’ BRP cards sent to campus.
+Ask your university where to go to collect your BRP.
 When you go to collect it, bring your passport and your UKVI decision letter (the letter that states that you have been granted a visa).
 If you need anything else your university will tell you.

-And that is it!
-As we said it is a very simple process.
-However it is also important that you collect your BRP within ten days.
+And that is it – a very simple process!
+However, it is also important that you collect your BRP within ten days.
 Otherwise you could be fined up to £1,000!

 How long is a BRP valid for?